GSADC Application Process

 GSADC Service Year Fellowship

 The GSADC position is a 13-month appointment, starting September 1 and continuing through October 1 of the following year.
 This position pays a stipend of $31,850, plus full tuition and fee remission during the position's tenure.

 Dissertation Year Fellowship

 The year following service as the GSADC, the student receives a dissertation year fellowship from Graduate Studies.
 Following the 13-month appointment, the tenure of the fellowship begins October 1 and continues for nine months into July.
-The dissertation year fellowship includes a $25,200 living allowance, in-state tuition remission, a $500 research allowance, and a $500 travel allowance.
+The dissertation year fellowship includes a monthly stipend, full tuition and fee remission, a research and travel allowance.